-The Group is a Leisure Travel and Distribution & Logistics business specialising in:
+The Group is a Leisure Travel business specialising in:

 The Group has over 8,000 suppliers and sources its goods and services globally; it encourages transparency in its supply chains and has implemented measures to mitigate the risk of slavery and human trafficking.

 The Group has in place the following policies reflecting its commitment to acting ethically and with integrity in all its business relationships:

-The Group has a zero-tolerance approach to slavery and human trafficking and it expects its suppliers and contractors to uphold the same values.
+The Group has a zero-tolerance approach to slavery and human trafficking and expects its suppliers and contractors to uphold the same values.
 It will not conduct business knowingly with anyone engaged in slavery and human trafficking practices or knowingly permit them to be carried out in any part of its business.
-Our standard supplier terms and conditions have been updated to include applicable anti-slavery provisions and similar protection has been secured in all relevant supply arrangements.
+Our standard supplier terms and conditions include applicable anti-slavery provisions and similar protection has been secured in all relevant supply arrangements.

-To ensure colleagues have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we assist them through relevant training in identifying and preventing exploitation.
+To ensure Colleagues have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we assist them by providing relevant training in identifying and preventing exploitation.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ended 31 March 2022.
 It has been approved by the Board of Directors of Jet2 plc and signed on their behalf by: